stream-utils/raw-body/SECURITY.md

 ([docs](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability)):
 1. Visit the **Security** tab of the affected repository on GitHub.
 2. Click **Report a vulnerability** and follow the provided steps.

-### Reporting via Email

-Report security bugs by emailing the current owners of `raw-body`.
-This information can be found in the npm registry using the command `npm owner ls raw-body`

-To ensure a timely response, please include all relevant details directly in the email body rather than linking to external sources or attaching files.

-The lead maintainer will acknowledge your email within 72 hours and provide an initial response outlining the next steps.
-The security team will keep you updated on the progress and may request additional details.

 ### Third-Party Modules